The woman sitting next to me at the concert pulled a paper bag out of her handbag.

 However, it was the season of abundance and anything was possible.
 Let’s not place limits on where and how the bounty of the season might find its way into our lap.

 Can you feel the season turning?

 Some of the changes may be subtle as you slowly slide from one season into the next.
 Others may be more dramatic.

 Here in the southern hemisphere, we are sliding into autumn, Ngahuru, the season of seedtime and harvest, a celebration of bounty.

 In the northern hemisphere you are sliding, maybe even leaping into spring.
 Bulbs are pushing through the earth, the sap is rising, maple syrup is flowing and the earth bounces with beauty.
 Here’s a link to my spring newsletter, in recognition of your season.

 It sounds like such a polarity, doesn’t it, between our two hemispheres?
-Yet light and dark are coming into balance, like non-identical twins who slowly approach with their hands outstretched, ready to embrace.
-At equinox on March 21 dark and light, night and day are equal.
+Yet light and dark are coming into balance, like long lost friends who slowly approach with their hands outstretched, ready to embrace.
+At equinox on March 21, dark and light, night and day are equal.

-What are you harvesting?
-You might like to start gathering vegetables and fruit, ready to create an equinox altar that is tumbling with goodness.
+1. What are you harvesting?
+You might like to start gathering vegetables and fruit, ready to create an altar that is bursting with goodness.

-Similarly, as you gather autumn seeds from the best plants, you might like to contemplate what seeds you wish to perpetuate and grow on from within your own autumn harvest.
+4. Save seeds.
+As you gather autumn seeds from the best plants, you might like to contemplate which seeds you wish to perpetuate and grow from your inner harvest.